thewoolleyman/workstation/README.md

     * General ->
       * Unresolved reference: Uncheck unless you have everything really locked down with Typescript types for all your code and libraries (uncheck for GitLab project)
   * Markdown ->
-    * Uncheck "Incorrectly numbered list item"
+    * (OPTIONAL) Uncheck "Incorrectly numbered list item".
+Only uncheck this if your codebase has different numberings than your current settings in `Editor -> General -> Smart Keys -> Markdown -> Lists`
   * (In Idea IDE only) Kotlin -> Naming Conventions -> Class naming convention: Change to `[A-Za-z][A-Za-z\d]*` (allow lowercase first letter)
   * Proofreading -> Typo -> Options -> Uncheck "Process code"
   * RBS -> Missing type signature: Uncheck